Andrezinho (footballer, born 1983)

 André Luiz Tavares (born 30 July 1983), commonly known as Andrezinho, is a Brazilian former professional footballer.
-Mainly an attacking midfielder, he was also capable to play in other midfield positions, as a wide midfielder or central midfielder.
-He also has four caps with the Brazil U-23 and has one goal.
+Mainly an attacking midfielder, he was also capable of playing as a wide midfielder or central midfielder.
+He represented Brazil at between under-17 and under-23 level, and was one of champions at the 1999 FIFA U-17 World Championship and the 2003 FIFA World Youth Championship.
+While playing as a professional player, he won one Copa Libertadores, one Copa Sudamericana, and six state leagues, as well as one K League in South Korea, at which he was selected as the Most Valuable Player.